 The grant will be a budget-based mixed actual cost grant (actual costs, with unit cost and flat-rate elements).
-This means that it will reimburse ONLY certain types of costs (eligible costs) and costs that were actually incurred for your project (NOT the budgeted costs).
-For unit costs and flat rates, you can charge the amounts calculated as explained in the Grant Agreement (see art 6 and Annex 2 and 2a).
+This means that it will reimburse ONLY certain types of costs (eligible costs) and costs that were actually incurred for the project (NOT the budgeted costs).
+For unit costs and flat-rates, the amounts are calculated as explained in the Grant Agreement (see art 6 and Annex 2 and 2a).

-The costs will be reimbursed at the funding rates fixed in the Grant Agreement (maximum 50% for the costs of studies and works, maximum 70% for the costs of works in outermost regions).
+The costs will be reimbursed at the funding rates fixed in the Grant Agreement (maximum 50% for the costs of studies and works).

-You can apply for a higher project funding rate if your project provides a high degree of regional or EU wide security of supply, strengthens the solidarity of the EU or comprises highly innovative solutions as defined in the TEN-E Regulation ('security of supply/system flexibility/solidarity/innovation'): 75%.
+Applicants can apply for a higher project funding rate if the project provides a high degree or regional or EU wide security of supply, strengthens the solidarity of the EU or comprises highly innovative solutions as defined in the TEN-E Regulation ('security of supply/system flexibility/solidarity/innovation'): 75%.

-Grants may NOT produce a profit (i.e., surplus of revenues + EU grant over costs).
-For-profit organisations must declare their revenues and, if there is a profit, we will deduct it from the final grant amount (see Article 22.3.4).
+Grants may NOT produce a profit (i.e. surplus of revenues + EU grant over costs).
+For-profit organisations must declare their revenues and, if there is a profit, it will be deducted from the final grant amount (see Article 22.3.4).

-Moreover, please be aware that the final grant amount may be reduced in case of non-compliance with the Grant Agreement (e.g., improper implementation, breach of obligations, etc).
+Moreover, please be aware that the final grant amount may be reduced in case of non-compliance with the Grant Agreement (e.g. improper implementation, breach of obligations, etc).